 The ACSP/YCS can be carried out with or without the person you are looking after being present.
 It is up to you.
 You can also have a family member, a friend or a professional person such as a Carers Support Worker from a carers' organisation with you if you wish.
-Having someone with you should be discussed when the meeting is being arranged.
+The option of having someone with you should be discussed when the meeting is being arranged.